 There is ample parking in Short Street adjacent to Lawson Park and the near-by side streets.
 There are no time restrictions, although do not park on the grassy area in the middle of Short St. This is not allowed.
 Local inspectors may ticket you.

 Amenities are available in the Lawson Park Aquatic Centre (Mudgee Pool).
 Ample toilets, showers and change rooms are present.
 There are also some toilets in the park.

 Race Day Briefing

-It is every competitor’s responsibility to ensure that they are fit and capable of running the full distance of their race.
+It is every competitor’s responsibility to ensure that they are fit and capable of running the full 10km.

 It is strongly recommended that all competitors have their own personal health insurance, accident or ambulance cover.
 Competitors will bear all financial responsibility for any medical treatment arising from participation in this event; including ambulance, doctor, hospital fees etc.